 - Prevent the growth of cancer.

-Saute a large handful of broccoli rabe and add it to omelettes, pasta dishes, soups, or sandwiches to give your meal a serious superfood update.
+Saute a large handful of broccoli rabe and add it to omelets, pasta dishes, soups, or sandwiches to give your meal a severe superfood update.

 The American Heart Association has suggested including fish in your diet at least twice a week.
 This is because fatty fish like salmon are high in omega-3 fatty acids that help reduce inflammation, improve brain health, and keep your heart strong.